jblick1327/PySwitch/README.md

 examples of environment variables such as `SWITCH_EXCLUSIVEMODE`.

 ## Getting Started

+For detailed setup instructions, see our [Getting Started Guide](docs/getting-started.md).

 Clone the repository and install the dependencies in editable mode: